Giving Compass' Take:

 - Teachers and principals: Check in with students

-Read the full article about digital divide by Siobhan Neela-Stock at Mashable.
+Read the full article about closing the digital divide by Siobhan Neela-Stock at Mashable.